Mr. Holding’s recent representative matters in the pharmaceutical industry include:

 - Advising clients on competition issues in relation to Risk Evaluation and Mitigation Strategies (“REMS”) programs

 Mr. Holding is a member of the American and Boston Bar Associations.
-He currently serves as vice chair of the board of trustees of Episcopal Divinity School in Cambridge, MA.
+He currently serves as a trustee of the Episcopal Divinity School in Cambridge, MA.

 From October 1998 through April 1999, he served as a special assistant district attorney in the Middlesex County (MA) District Attorney’s Office, where he prosecuted crimes and successfully litigated several jury trials.